Skip to content

 Privacy Policy

-Websites and online services must post a clear and comprehensive privacy policy detailing their information practices for children’s personal data.
+Websites and online services must post a clear and comprehensive COPPA privacy policy detailing their information practices for children’s personal data.
 This policy should be easily accessible and written in plain language that parents and children can understand.
-It should outline what information is being collected, how it is used, who it is shared with, and how parents can control the collection and use of their child’s information.
+It should outline what personal information is collected, how it is used, who it is shared with, and how parents can control the collection and use of their child’s information.

 By providing this transparency, operators help parents make informed decisions about whether to allow their children to use a particular service or website.